-Section 201(b) of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) provided for increased Federal Medical Assistance Percentages (FMAP) funding for translation or interpretation services provided under CHIP (Health Choice) and Medicaid.
+Section 201(b) of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) provided for increased Federal Medical Assistance Percentages (FMAP) funding for translation or interpretation services provided under CHIP and Medicaid.
 This legislation provided the increased funding for interpretation/translation services in connection with program enrollment, maintenance of eligibility, and accessing of covered services by children of families for whom English is not their primary language.
 This includes individuals who have Limited English Proficiency (LEP) as well as American Sign Language or Braille.

-A Dear County Director of Social Services Letter containing instructions for counties to claim enhanced funding for translation and interpreter services provided under NC Health Choice and Medicaid has been added to the DHB website.
+A Dear County Director of Social Services Letter containing instructions for counties to claim enhanced funding for translation and interpreter services provided under CHIP and Medicaid has been added to the DHB website.
 Counties may claim enhanced funding on form DSS-1571 effective February 1, 2011.
-The letter may be found at the following web address:
+The letter may be found at the following web address: https://medicaid.ncdhhs.gov/documents/county/011311-chip/download.

-https://files.nc.gov/ncdma/documents/County/011311_CHIP.pdf.
 Local Divisions of Social Services may either contract with or employ individuals who provide translation or interpretation functions.
 The increased FMAP is available for these translation/interpretation activities.
 The State is required to assure that there is adequate source documentation to support payments.
 For example, if time studies (i.e., day sheets) are the method used to capture and allocate the cost of allowable translation activities, the time study forms must be retained to document the claimed amounts.
-The time studies must clearly delineate the program (Medicaid or Health Choice) for which the enhanced payment is being claimed.
+The time studies must clearly delineate the program (Medicaid or CHIP) for which the enhanced payment is being claimed.